gearglow/ReptiliaWithATwist/The List.md

 The Sorting wrapped up, and the feast appeared.
 Everyone dove in with relish, and Elysia pondered how it was that she could be so hungry after stuffing herself silly with snacks on the train ride.

 Finally, dessert was devoured and the plates cleared.
 Dumbledore stood, and gave out his usual start-of-term notices.
-"It is my painful duty to inform you that there will be no Inter-House Quidditch Cup this year," he added, "due to an event starting this Halloween and continuing through the rest of the year.
+"It is my painful duty to inform you that there will be no Inter-House Quidditch Cup this year," he added, amid rising murmurs of shock and dismay from across the Hall, "due to an event starting this Halloween and continuing through the rest of the year.
 It is my great pleasure to announce that this year, Hogwarts --"

 Several things happened at once, and Elysia couldn't help but admire the theatricality of it all.
 Thunder crashed, the doors to the Great Hall flew open, and a bolt of lightning flashed in the enchanted ceiling, illuminating a figure who looked as if he'd been born to the storm.
 His face was scarred, weathered, and craggy, with one piercing blue eye, which rolled around independently of the other, which was a beady black and much more normal for all that.
 He had a peg leg, shaggy hair the dark grey of storm-clouds, and a black travelling cloak billowing in the door's backdraft.
 All in all, Elysia thought even Snape would be hard-pressed to make a more dramatic entrance.